cloudmesh/cloudmesh-manual/docs/_sources/installation/database/mongo-use.rst.txt

 Database Decorator
 ------------------

-Cloudmesh comes with a very convenient mechanism to integrate specific formed dicts into MongoDB.
+Cloudmesh comes with a very convenient mechanism to integrate specifically formed dicts into MongoDB.
 All you have to do is to create a list of dictionaries with a function, that returns this dictionary and use a decorator in the function to update the information into the database.